MouraGabriel53/MouraGabriel53/README.md

 # 👋 Hi there, welcome!

-Jr Developer | Automation Technician
+- Jr Developer | Automation Technician
+- Determination
+- Less is more

 ##